kara-pro/Nickara_CNN/README.md

 Type: Convolutional Neural Network (CNN)
 Framework: Keras
 Purpose: This model can be used to identify handwritten digits.
 The model was trained using data augmentation, making it more resilient against imperfect data.
+Disclaimer: The model in the docker container is not the updated version.
+The model in this repository has an accuracy of 98.86% and the model in the docker
+            container has an accuracy of 96.66%

 Data Augmentation and Splitting
 Our original dataset is the Keras MNIST dataset.
 However, we used ImageDataGenerator to augment the images.
 Our settings are as follows: